section-engineering-education/engineering-education/articles/simclr-a-simple-framework-for-contrastive-learning-of-visual-representations/index.md

 *[Image Source: Arxiv](https://arxiv.org/pdf/2002.05709.pdf)*

-The network, having learned about the contrast between the global and local views, is now able to contrast between the adjacent views of the same image shown below.
+Having learned about the contrast between the global and local views, the network is now able to contrast between the adjacent views of the same image shown below.

 ![The image of the dog with adjacent views](/engineering-education/simclr-a-simple-framework-for-contrastive-learning-of-visual-representations/adjacent-views.PNG)

 *[Image Source: Arxiv](https://arxiv.org/pdf/2002.05709.pdf)*

-The paper also mentions a systematic study performed, which combined the different compositions of data augmentations.
-For example, combining cropping with other data augmentation techniques such as blur, color distortion, and noise.
+The paper also mentions a systematic study performed, which combined the different compositions of data augmentations—for example, combining cropping with other data augmentation techniques such as blur, color distortion, and noise.
 This is shown below.

 ![Different compositions of data augmentations](/engineering-education/simclr-a-simple-framework-for-contrastive-learning-of-visual-representations/different-compositions-of-data-augmentations.PNG)

 *[Image Source: Arxiv](https://arxiv.org/pdf/2002.05709.pdf)*

 The results showed that combining cropping with color distortion and the gaussian blur stood out in terms of the result obtained's accuracy.
-Thus, they chose to use random crop (with flip and resize), color distortion, and Gaussian blur in their augmentation policy and dropped the other augmentation techniques.
+Thus, they chose to use random crop (with flip and resize), color distortion, and gaussian blur in their augmentation policy and dropped the other augmentation techniques.

-#### A Base Encoder f(x)
+#### A Base Encoder $f(x)$

-The base encoder f(x) uses a Convolutional Neural Network (CNN) variant based on the ResNet architecture.
+The base encoder $f(x)$ uses a Convolutional Neural Network (CNN) variant based on the ResNet architecture.
 It extracts image representation vectors from the augmented data images produced by the data augmentation module.
-This extraction produces the embeddings, h.
+This extraction produces the embeddings, $h$.

-#### A Projection Head g(h)
+#### A Projection Head $g(h)$

-The projection head g(h) consists of two fully-connected layers, i.e., a multi-layer perceptron (MLP), which takes in the embeddings, h, as its inputs from the base encoder and produces an embedding z.
+The projection head $g(h)$ consists of two fully-connected layers, i.e., a multi-layer perceptron (MLP), which takes in the embeddings, $h$, as its inputs from the base encoder and produces an embedding $z$.
 This module's role is to map the image representations to a latent space where contrastive loss is applied.

 #### The Contrastive Loss Function (Normalized temperature-scaled cross entropy (NT-Xent loss))